aollivierre/bitlocker/README.md

 ## Important Notes

-- **BitLocker Recovery Key Requirement**: If your drive is BitLocker-encrypted, you can these steps to skip
+- **BitLocker Recovery Key Requirement**: If your drive is BitLocker-encrypted, you can follow these steps to skip the recovery key prompt:

 1️⃣ Cycle through BSODs until you get the recovery screen.
 2️⃣ Navigate to Troubleshoot > Advanced Options > Startup Settings.